josephwb/conSTRUCTUREer/README.md

 #### STRUCTUREify

 ##### Overview
-Sample SNPs randomly across multiple phylip alignments to construct STRUCTURE input files.
+Sample SNPs randomly across multiple phylip alignments to construct replicated STRUCTURE input files.

 ##### Compilation
 To compile, type the following in a unix prompt: